Hancock County, West Virginia: Government

 Hancock County is governed by a three-member County Commission who each serve in rotating six-year terms.
 The terms are designed such that one seat is up for election in even years.
 The County Commission annually chooses its own president.
-The Hancock County Commissioners in 2015 are Joe Barnabei, Jeff Davis and Commission President Michael Swartzmiller.
+The Hancock County Commissioners in 2024 are Paul Cowey, Jeff Davis and Eron Chek.

 In the West Virginia Circuit Courts, Hancock County is part of the First Family Court Circuit of West Virginia, which also includes Brooke and Ohio Counties.
 In West Virginia, Family Court Judges were first elected to six-year terms beginning in 2002 and were elected to eight-year terms beginning in 2008.
 The current judges of the First Family Court Circuit are the Hon.
 Joyce Chernenko and the Hon.
-William Sinclair, both of whom were elected to eight-year terms in November 2008.
+Heather Wood.
 Additionally, Hancock County is part of the First Judicial Circuit of West Virginia, which again also includes Brooke and Ohio Counties.
 Circuit Judges are elected in non-partisan elections to eight-year terms.
 The current judges of the First Judicial Circuit are the Hon.
 Jason A. Cuomo, the Hon.
-James Mazzone, the Hon.
+Michael J. Olejasz, the Hon.
 David J. Sims, and the Hon.
 Ronald E. Wilson.

 Magistrates are elected in partisan elections serving four-year terms.
 Vacancies occurring in unexpired terms can be filled by a respective Circuit Court Judge.
 Unlike Circuit Court judges or Family Court judges, magistrates are not required to be attorneys.
-Hancock County currently has three magistrates: Mike White, William S. Hicks and Michael Powell.
+Hancock County currently has three magistrates: Ralph A. Fletcher, Omeka D. Petteway, and Stephen Svokas.

-Other elected officials are Sheriff Ralph Fletcher, Circuit Clerk Brenda Jackson, County Clerk George Foley, Assessor Joe Alongi and Prosecuting Attorney James Davis.
+Other elected officials are Sheriff Scott Gittings, Circuit Clerk Sandy Casto, County Clerk Karan Valenti, Assessor Joe Alongi and Prosecuting Attorney Steven E. Dragisich.

 Politics

 Abutting the free states of Ohio and Pennsylvania, and with a largely German–American culture unlike any other part of antebellum Virginia, Hancock County and the rest of the Northern Panhandle were central to the vanguard who made West Virginia a new state during the Civil War.
-For the next six and a half decades the county, aided by its association with Pennsylvania's powerful ironmonger-led political machines, voted solidly Republican to the point of supporting William Howard Taft during the disastrously divided 1912 election.
+For the next six and a half decades the county, aided by its association with Pennsylvania's powerful ironmaster-led political machines, voted solidly Republican to the point of supporting William Howard Taft during the disastrously divided 1912 election.
 From the New Deal until the presidency of Bill Clinton, however, powerful unionization meant that Hancock County turned from solidly Republican to solidly Democratic, with the exception of George McGovern in 1972.
 Like all of West Virginia, since 2000 a combination of declining unionization and growing differences with the Democratic Party on social issues has produced a swing back to the Republican Party.